redstrike/rvc-proxy/README.md

 first.
 At the very least, the following are required:

 * node-red-dashboard
-* node-red-contrib-file-function
+* node-red-contrib-file-function-ext

-The `file-function` module loads javascript code snippets from files, rather than the traditional approach of embedding the javascript code inside the flows file.

-These javascript files will be added to this repository soon.
+The `file-function-ext` module loads javascript code snippets from files, rather than the traditional approach of embedding the javascript code inside the Node-RED flows file.
+Several sample javascript files have been added to this repository.

 ![Node-RED Flows](images/flows.jpg "Node-RED Flows")